Cadasta/cadasta-docs/en/06-geoodkcollect.md

 The amount of time you should set for your interval depends on how you're collecting the data.
 For example, if you're driving, you may want to set the interval to be once every 5 seconds.
 If you're walking, you may want to record once every 20-30 seconds.

 Automatic mode also lets you collect a point manually if you need to.
-For example, if you're automatically geotracing a rectangular plot of land, be sure to pause and record your location at each corner to ensure they are recorded.
+A good time to do this would be to record the corners of a rectangular plot that you're automatically geotracing.
+Doing this will ensure the corners don't get cut off from your final polygon.

 For either automatic or manual mode, keep in mind that the more points you record, the bigger your data file will be and the harder it will be to upload when you return to WiFi or you mobile network.
+Collect all the points you need - and only the points you need!

 When you're done geotracing, hit the pause button.
 You'll then be asked to save your information as a polyline or polygon.